ethsana/sana-docs/docs/working-with-ant/cashing-out.md

 :::

 :::info
-You can find the officially deployed smart-contract by the Swarm team in the [swap-swear-and-swindle repository](https://github.com/ethersphere/swap-swear-and-swindle).
+You can find the officially deployed smart-contract by the Sana team in the [swap-swear-and-swindle repository](https://github.com/ethersphere/swap-swear-and-swindle).
 :::